 A member of staff raising a concern will be, subject to legal constraints, advised in writing of the outcome of the investigation and, where appropriate, what action is being taken.

 The Proprietor in consultation with the senior management team has overall responsibility for the maintenance and operation of this policy.

 The Proprietor and senior management team will ensure that the whistle blowing procedures are defined, documented, widely circulated and reviewed at appropriate intervals.

 The practical aspects of monitoring are to assess whether:

 - Concerns are being handled and investigated properly

-- There are patterns of concern across the school
+- There are any discernible patterns of concern across the school

-- The policy has been effective in identifying malpractice
+- The policy has been effective in identifying and deterring malpractice, and

-- More needs to be done to raise awareness of this policy
+- More needs to be done to raise awareness of the policy.

-This policy should be read in accordance with the Child Protection and Safeguarding policy, Staff Code of Conduct, Staff Handbook and Disciplinary policies.
+This policy should be read in accordance with the Child Protection and Safeguarding policy, Staff Code of Conduct, Staff Handbook, Capability and Disciplinary policies.